Skip to content

 • Parent Process: fork() returns a positive value (the PID of the child process)

-• Error Handling: If fork() returns a negative value, it indicates that the process creation is failed.
+• Error Handling: If fork() returns -1, it indicates that the process creation has failed.

 Use Case: